davidgiga1993/octoploy/README.md

-# OpenK8Deploy - Openshift/K8 templating engine
+# Openshift/K8 templating and deployment engine
-Super simple python templating engine for openshift/k8 yml files.
+Super simple python templating and deployment engine for openshift/k8 yml files.
 Detects changes made and only applies the required objects.

 ## Use case
-This templating engine was born in the need to a very simple templating system which can track changes (similar to terraform).
+This tool was born in the need to a very simple templating system which can track changes (similar to terraform).
+It was build for my requirements but should fit others as well.

-The code should be mostly commented, although I didn't bother implementing proper logging and other utils stuff.
+## Requirements
+- Python 3.8 or later
+- `oc` (or `kubectl`) binary in path

 ## Usage
 ### Deploy all changes